-Organic skincare products don’t come cheap, so make sure you’re buying the real McCoy.
+Organic skincare for Baby doesn’t come cheap, so make sure you’re buying the real McCoy.

 For example, products that claim to have ingredients “derived from organic or natural sources” may not be organic or natural if they have been processed with synthetic preservatives.

-A simpler way is to look for the words “certified organic”, says Dr Wong Chin Khoon, a consultant paediatrician at Thomson Paediatric Centre.
+A simpler way is to look for the words “certified organic”, says Dr Wong.

 Thanks to the many certifying bodies around the world, it is now easier than ever to buy certified organic skincare products in full confidence.
 Two major bodies are the USDA Organic (United States Department of Agriculture) and the ACO (Australian Certified Organic).